Mahdi-Moalla/isic-skin-cancer-classification/README.md

 ### 12. Run the  Monitoring Airflow Dag

 The monitoring dag will request a set of parameters when it is triggered:
-  - run_type (dropdown list): whether you want to run the  monitoring workload for a single day or for a range of days
+  - run_type (dropdown list): whether you want to run the monitoring workload for a single day or for a range of days.
   - start_date: this will be the day if you chose a single-day workload.
 You can use the calendar to choose it.
   - end_date
   - run_id: The MLFlow parent run id (we got in step 10)

 Please choose a range workload for the month of january 2025.
-You can as well follow the process through the following command:
+You can as well follow the process with the following command:

 ```shell
 kubectl attach $(kubectl get pod -n isic-skin-cancer-classification | grep monitoring-pod |  cut -d ' ' -f1)